luna215/signoz.io/docs/userguide/logs_query_builder.md

 4. Modify your query with a click<br></br>

-    By clicking into the details of any log line, you can see the attributes for that item.
+    By clicking on the details of any log line, you can see the attributes for that item.
 Click any value, and your query will be modified to require that attribute and value.

     ![Logs Query Builder Interface](../../static/img/docs/query-builder/06.png)